 Some of the fickle aspects:

 - Anything that polls the GPU will wake it up.
-This includes the AMD Adrenaline metrics overlay, OCCT, HWINFO, polling stuff in /sys/kernel/debug/dri/X/ or /sys/class/drm/cardX/device/ .
-So if you have software running that gathers hardware info in the background, your GPU is not going to sleep, or worse will repeatedly wake/sleep causing, or even worse will wake/sleep while causing freezes each time.
+This includes the AMD Adrenaline metrics overlay, OCCT, HWINFO, and polling stuff in /sys/kernel/debug/dri/X/ or /sys/class/drm/cardX/device/ (Linux).
+So if you have software running that gathers hardware info in the background, your GPU is not going to sleep, or even worse will repeatedly wake/sleep every few seconds with some corresponding stutter.

-- Because it takes a few seconds for the GPU to wake up, you get a little delay of 2-6 seconds or so when starting a game up, which in some configurations isn’t noticed but in others causes a little freeze which then triggers a prompt asking you if you want to “End Task / Force Quit” or “Wait”.
+- Because it takes a few seconds for the GPU to wake up, you get a little delay of 2-6 seconds or so when starting a game up.
+In some configurations there’s no discernible impact beyond the extra wait, but but in others it causes enough of a delay that a prompt is triggered asking you if you want to “End Task / Force Quit” or “Wait”.

 - Some Windows programs refuse to use the GPU properly (one of the 3DMark benchmarks would always fail before attempting to run in 1 configuration).

-- Windows may or may not see the Radeon 5600XT as a “High Performance” GPU option on AMD (in one instance it thought my integrated AMD graphics was both the low power and high performance option), which means you may have to manually select the GPU for each game.
+- Windows may or may not see the Radeon 5600XT as a “High Performance” GPU option on AMD (the integrated AMD graphics is listed as both the low power and high performance option), which means you may have to manually select the GPU for each game.